 - Write out situations that trigger relapse behaviors.

-Planning ahead makes a huge difference around the holidays!
+Planning ahead makes a huge difference around the holidays.
 Being aware of the emotional hangover can help turn a potential relapse into a relatively minor bump.
 It's just a part of learning how to handle the stress of the holidays sober.

 You'll learn from every mistake and every regret.
 That's just part of being human.
 Don't beat yourself up.
 If you fall, you'll be stronger in the end if you're open to learning the lesson it's trying to teach you.